 Section VIII Affiliate Members

-Affiliate membership may be granted to any employee of a member institution who performs as a supervisor in the plant operations function of institution.
+Affiliate membership may be granted to any employee of a member institution who performs as a supervisor in the plant operations function of their institution.
 Application for Affiliate membership will be recommended by the General member from the institution to the chairperson of the Council.
-The chairperson will notify the applicant of acceptance or rejection.
+The chairperson will notify the applicant of their acceptance or rejection.

 ARTICLE II FINANCES